woc-hack/kjd/VCAnalyzer/README.md

 # VCAnalyzer (Vulnerable Clones Analyzer)

 VCAnalyzer is a tool to analyze vulnerabilities that are propagated through copy-based code reuse.
-The tool reads a file with information about known vulnerabilities in open source projects and then it produces statistics about projects that have copied the vulnerability.
+The tool reads a list of information about known vulnerabilities in open source projects, it finds other projects which have cloned the vulnerable file, and then it produces statistics about those projects with the cloned vulnerable file.

 Run VCAnalyzer from the command line with the following usage:
 - usage: vca <output directory> <input data file>